TonyJem/FavoriteBookApp/README.md

 __BookTableViewCell.swift__ maintains _Second View Controler_ and holds main part of app functionality.
 Here is included an array with _Question_ objects, that enables to store quiz questions with answers options as well as logic to display Questions with the Right Controls embed in different Stack Views respectively.

+__BookFormTableViewController.swift__ is _Cocoa Touch Class_ file

-__BookFormTableViewController.swift__ maintains _Third View Controler_ and receives data from previuose View Controller.
+maintains _Third View Controler_ and receives data from previuose View Controller.
 Here is implemented final logic calculating answer frequency and presenting the final outcome of the Quiz.
 <br>
 <br>
 <br>